-6. Students will
+Students will

-- acquire basic knowledge about the main objectives pursued by Reverse Engineering and Rapid Prototyping tools, with a particular focus on their use to design and develop new engineering products; - ii. understand the main differences, pros and cons of the alternative technologies to carry out design tasks supported by 3D-printing devices targeting Rapid Prototyping - acquire knowledge about some important Additive Manufacturing processes predominantly used for the fabrication of prototypes; - iv. be able to identify the advantages and limitations of Reverse Engineering and Additive Manufacturing processes in the overall context of design, manufacturing and industrial engineering.
+- acquire basic knowledge about the main objectives pursued by Reverse Engineering and Rapid Prototyping tools; - ii. understand the main differences, pros and cons of the alternative technologies to carry out design tasks supported by 3D-printing devices targeting Rapid Prototyping - iii. acquire knowledge about some important Additive Manufacturing processes; - iv. be able to identify the advantages and limitations of Reverse Engineering and Additive Manufacturing processes in the overall context of design, manufacturing and industrial engineering.